dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 {{< figure src="/images/blog/deploy-icevision-hfspace/screenshot_apps.png" alt="Screenshot of the Onion homepage" width=750 >}}

-The final app looks like the following
+The completed app looks like the following
 {{< figure src="/images/blog/deploy-icevision-hfspace/screenshot_final.png" alt="Screenshot of the Onion homepage" width=750 >}}
 You can now share the URL to your Space to anyone across the internet for free.

+#### Conclusion
+This blog post outlined a step-by-step guide on how you can deploy IceVision models on HuggingFace Space in just a few steps.
+Hope this helps you share the awesomeness of your model to anyone across the world.
-[Here](https://huggingface.co/spaces/dnth/icevision_fridge_tutorial) is the link to the Space used in this blog post.
+The Space used in this blog post can be found [here](https://huggingface.co/spaces/dnth/icevision_fridge_tutorial).

+Happy learning.

 <div id="disqus_thread"></div>